jan-bogaerts/mark/src/generated/mdc_triple_compress.md

 The editor uses the monaco editor npm package to display markdown text, retrieving it from the project service and applying theme, font, and font-size from the theme-service, while also monitoring events for content changes, focus, blur, cursor position, and cursor selection, and always occupying all available space.
 # MarkdownCode > components > body > outline
 The outline component on the left displays a tree structure of headings in the active project, retrieved from the project service and converted using 'convertToTreeData', with the tree structure being updated when data items are added/changed or removed, and the position-tracking service selecting the corresponding tree node when the selected text-fragment changes, while the tree is displayed with lines and 'convertToTreeData' creates a tree structure based on data items and sets parent-child relationships based on the level count.
-# MarkdownCode > services > project service
-The project service creates, opens, and saves projects, clearing the cache, reloading data files for transformers, and raising a content-changed event when creating or opening a project, and moving or copying the file, writing parsed objects to the file, and saving the filename when saving a project, while also processing data changes in the markdown editor, managing a data list of text fragments, handling user configs, and using events to notify others of changes.
 # MarkdownCode > services > line parser
 The line-parser service is a global singleton object that parses markdown lines and updates text-fragments in the project-service, with functions to create text-fragments, calculate keys, and clear the fragmentsIndex list, as demonstrated by the parse function and pseudo code for different line types.
+# MarkdownCode > components > body > results view > results view tab
+The results-view-tab component uses the monaco editor npm package to display transformer results for a specific text fragment, adjusting to the component's size, retrieving text from the result-cache, applying theme settings, monitoring the cache for changes, saving user changes to the cache, monitoring monaco editor events, and using the selection service, while a results-view-context-menu component tracks selected text changes.
+# MarkdownCode > components > body > results view
+The results-view component at the bottom of the main body displays results from registered transformers for the selected text block, with each transformer's name shown in a tab at the top left of the view, and the tab content containing a results-view-tab component.
+# MarkdownCode > services > project service
+The project service performs various tasks such as creating, opening, and saving projects, clearing data, reloading cache, raising events, moving or copying files, writing content, saving filenames, processing data changes in the markdown editor, marking projects as dirty, managing a data list of text fragments, providing functions for deletion, addition, and marking as out of date, storing user configs in local storage, and using events to notify others of changes.
+# MarkdownCode > services > result-cache service
+This service manages cached results for transformers, storing and tracking results for text fragments, monitoring changes in both project and result fragments, and using a dictionary to store and retrieve results, with event handlers for fragment changes, deletion, and key changes.
+# MarkdownCode > components > toolbar > home > file section
+The file-section component handles project and file actions, such as creating, opening, saving, and toggling auto-save, with error handling and updates the buttons' state based on changes in the undo service.
 # MarkdownCode > services > position-tracking service
-The position-tracking service tracks the user's current text-fragment, including line number and related text, stores events monitoring changes in the selected text-fragment, and provides methods to set the current line and clear the active fragment.
+The position-tracking service tracks and stores the user's selected text-fragment and line number, while also monitoring changes and providing methods to set and clear the selected line and fragment.
+# MarkdownCode > components > toolbar
+The application's toolbar has a similar design to MS Access, Excel, Word, or Draw, consisting of a single integrated menu and toolbar with tabs at the top, each displaying a tooltip with a brief description, including the Home, Format, and Preferences tabs, and a JSON structure should be created for all tabs with key, label, and children fields, assigned to the items property.
-# MarkdownCode > services > result-cache service
+# MarkdownCode > components > toolbar > home > build section
-This service manages cached results for transformers, storing and tracking results for text fragments, monitoring changes in both project and result fragments, updating a dictionary, tracking relationships between text fragment keys in a secondary dictionary, storing results in a JSON file specified by the transformer, registering event handlers with the project service to monitor fragment changes, marking results as out of date and notifying other cache services, allowing results to be overwritten or retrieved for a specific key, checking if a text fragment is out of date, clearing the cache using the clearCache() function, and handling fragment deletion and key changes using event handlers.
+The build-section component has actions for the build-service, including buttons with icons instead of text for rendering code for the entire project, rendering code files for the currently active fragment, rendering the active fragment with the active transformer, updating the debug state, and continuing rendering to the next transformer (disabled when not in debug mode).